rangulvers/Homeautomation/README.md

 * Open / Close Status Information

     To also get a status about the current state of the gate you need to flip the the DL Button 2 to "ON".
 This is "OFF" by default
-    DL Button 2 controlls if the "End position message" should be triggered when the gate is closed Just connect the SW to the 0V terminal.
+    DL Button 2 controls if the "End position message" should be triggered when the gate is closed Just connect the SW to the 0V terminal.

     <img src="images/ha_shelly_hoermann_3.jpg" width="200" height="400">

-* Controll the door
+* Control the door

-    I did not connect the O/I ports to actually controll the gate with my shelly.
-If you also want to controll the gate just conncet the O/I ports of your shelly to the two terminal ports on the right (open in my picture).
+    I did not connect the O/I ports to control the gate with my shelly.
+If you also want to control the gate just connect the O/I ports of your shelly to the two terminal ports on the right (open in my picture).
 The order does not matter

 #### **Homeassistant integration**

-If you now connect your shelly to HA you will recieve the status and can controll your gate.
+If you now connect your shelly to HA you will receive the status and can control your gate.
 There is only one issue.
-The information is somewhat missleading in HA since it will show "ON" for closed and "OFF" for open.
+The information is somewhat misleading in HA since it will show "ON" for closed and "OFF" for open.
 To fix that you can open up the Shelly App and change the setting "Reverse Input"

 I also added a custom binary sensor to translate ON and OFF to OPEN and Close